-In May 2018, we spent 13 days in Japan for the first time?
+Spending 14 days in Japan for the first time?
 We spent 2 weeks in Japan which ended up being one of the best countries we’ve ever been to.
 If you’re heading over and not sure what to do in Japan, look no further.
-Here’s my ultimate Japan 2 week itinerary to see as much as humanly possible!
+Here’s our ultimate Japan 2 week itinerary to see as much as humanly possible!

 I’m going to brake it all down for you in this post as to what we did in two weeks in Japan, how much we spent in Japan, why we fell in love with Japan and everything you need to know about Japan before you visit, how much we spent and what we would have done differently.

 Japan 2 week itinerary

 Wanted to save this post to read later?
 Pin it below!